Leica CL vs Olympus E-M10 II

-The Leica CL (Typ 7323) and the Olympus OM-D E-M10 Mark II are two digital cameras that were revealed to the public, respectively, in November 2017 and August 2015.
+The Leica CL (Typ 7323) and the Olympus OM-D E-M10 Mark II are two digital cameras that were announced, respectively, in November 2017 and August 2015.
 Both the CL and the E-M10 II are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a Four Thirds (E-M10 II) sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Leica has a resolution of 24.1 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Leica CL vs Olympus E-M10 II

 An illustration of the physical size and weight of the Leica CL and the Olympus E-M10 II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the CL – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the CL – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is somewhat smaller (3 percent) than the Leica CL.
 Moreover, the E-M10 II is slightly lighter (3 percent) than the CL.
 In this context, it is worth noting that neither the CL nor the E-M10 II are weather-sealed.